 The Future Energy Jobs Act, historic state legislation passed in December 2016, calls for 400 megawatts (MW) of community solar projects to be developed by 2030.
 That’s enough to power up to 150,000 households.

-If the General Assembly passes the Clean Energy Jobs Act this year, we could see an expansion of community solar funding and opportunities.
+If the General Assembly passes the Clean Energy Jobs Act, we could see an expansion of community solar funding and opportunities.

-Sign this petition and tell your legislators to pass CEJA this session!
+Sign this petition and tell your legislators to pass CEJA!

 Solar For All

 Solar For All is Illinois’ low-income solar program, and it also aims to make solar accessible to people living in environmental justice communities.
 Like Community Solar, it too was created by the Future Energy Jobs Act.
 Solar for All has sub-programs for: Rooftop Solar, Non-Profit and Public Facilities, and Community Solar.